networkx/networkx/doc/reference/algorithms/shortest_paths.rst

 Notes on Multi-Target Shortest Path Queries
 -------------------------------------------

 NetworkX does not currently provide a built-in function to compute the shortest path from a single source to the *nearest* node in a set of multiple targets:

 .. math::

    \min_{t \in \text{targets}} \mathrm{distance}(s, t)

 This type of query is useful in applications like navigation, facility location, or emergency response planning.
 You can implement it efficiently using a **sentinel node trick**, which transforms the problem into a standard single-target query.

 **Note:** If modifying the original graph is not desirable, use :meth:`Graph.copy <networkx.Graph.copy>` to operate on a duplicate.

 Sentinel Node trick for Multi-Target Queries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To find the shortest path from a source node `s` to the nearest of several target nodes `{t₁, t₂, ..., tₖ}`, you can:
+To find the shortest path from a source node :math:`s` to the nearest of several
+target nodes :math:`\{t_1, t_2, \ldots, t_k\}`, you can:

-1. Add a **sentinel node** `T` to your graph.
+#.
+Add a **sentinel node** :math:`T` to your graph.
-2. Connect each target node `tᵢ` to `T` with an edge of **zero cost**.
+#.
+Connect each target node :math:`t_i` to :math:`T` with an edge of **zero cost** (for weighted graphs).
-3. Run a shortest path algorithm from the source node `s` to the sentinel node `T`.
+#.
+Run a shortest path algorithm from the source node :math:`s` to the sentinel node :math:`T`.
-4. Recover the actual target by inspecting the path just before `T`.
+#.
+Recover the actual target by inspecting the path just before :math:`T`.

-This approach works with all shortest path algorithms supported in NetworkX, including Dijkstra's algorithm and BFS (for unweighted graphs).
+This approach works with all shortest path algorithms supported in NetworkX,
+including Dijkstra's algorithm and Breadth-First Search (for unweighted graphs).

-It also works for multi-source queries, where you want to find the shortest path from any node in a set of sources to the nearest target.
-In that case, you run a multi-source shortest path algorithm (such as :meth:`multi_source_dijkstra <networkx.algorithms.shortest_paths.weighted.multi_source_dijkstra>`) from the set of sources to the sentinel node, and then recover the closest source and target by inspecting the resulting path as before.
+It also works for multi-source queries, where you want to find the shortest path
+from any node in a set of sources to the nearest target.
+In that case, you run a
+multi-source shortest path algorithm (such as :meth:`multi_source_dijkstra
+<networkx.algorithms.shortest_paths.weighted.multi_source_dijkstra>`) from the
+set of sources to the sentinel node, and then recover the closest source and
+target by inspecting the resulting path as before.

+To obtain the true distance to the closest target, you may need to adjust the
+result returned by the shortest path algorithm.
+In **weighted graphs**, **no
+adjustment is needed** because the added edges have zero weight.
+In **unweighted
+graphs**, however, the extra edge to the sentinel contributes a **distance of
+one**, so you should **subtract one** from the total to get the correct distance
+to the closest target.

 Example
 ^^^^^^^